Alexander-Barth/APTDecoder.jl/README.md

 [![documentation latest](https://img.shields.io/badge/docs-latest-blue.svg)](https://alexander-barth.github.io/APTDecoder.jl/latest/)

-All you need is a (relatively inexpensive) software-defined radio and antenna for 137 MHz (following for example these instructions [instructions](https://www.instructables.com/id/NOAA-Satellite-Signals-with-a-PVC-QFH-Antenna-and-/));
+All you need is a (relatively inexpensive) software-defined radio and antenna for 137 MHz (following for example these [instructions](https://www.instructables.com/id/NOAA-Satellite-Signals-with-a-PVC-QFH-Antenna-and-/)).

 Record the signal using a software like GQRX (https://noaa-apt.mbernardi.com.ar/guide.html).